luckykk273/ComputerScience/README.md

    - Most important of all, there are lots of complete solutions everywhere on the Internet, this is just for myself to prepare for the interview.
 5. Design Patterns:
    - Implementations 23 design patterns summarized in ***&lt;&lt;Design Patterns - Elements of Reusable Object-Oriented Software&gt;&gt;***
+   - Because there is no abstract concept(e.g. abstract class or abstract method) in Python, I use abc module to fulfill it.
 ## Purpose
 #### There are two main purposes as follows:
 1. I just prepare the coding interview for myself.